Omar-p/learning-notes/aws/aws.md

      - API Gateway is validating the incoming request against the model.

 ---

-serverless:

-- a cloud computing execution model in which the cloud provider allocates machine Resources on demand. taking care of the servers on behalf of their customers.
-- No more servers u think about.

----

-EC2: still requires management and maintenance by its users, like operating system updates or security patching.

-Good Reasons for Choosing EC2 over Serverless 1-Computation- workloads that require a high level of (parallel) computing power.

-2-Flexibility & Control- With EC2, you have complete control over the operating system, libraries, and every software that runs on your instance.

-3- Cost Control , you’ll be billed for your chosen instances that can be a perfect fit for your needs in regard to instance types and sizes.
---
-Amazon Machine Images (AMI)
-AWS-maintained configurations that are required to launch an instance.
-It contains: - OS - Architecture - launch permissions - storage

-Elastic Block Storage (EBS):

-- block storage volumes that can be mounted to instances.
-Their persistence is i ndependent of your instance’s lifetime.

 Elastic File System (EFS) - scalable file storage that can scale based on workload requirements.
 Use it for any workload that can suddenly increase or decrease storage needs.